To: We call on levels of government Local, State and Federal and their departments as well as Melbourne Water.

 Why is this important?

-The Tootgarook Swamp is the largest example left of an Shallow freshwater marsh in the Port Philip bay region, at 381 hectares it is worthy of international Ramsar protection.
+The Tootgarook Swamp, also sometimes called Boneo swamp is a groundwater dependent wetland (fen) found on the Nepean Peninsula in Victoria.
+It is the largest example left of a Shallow freshwater marsh in the entire Port Phillip bay and Western Port Bay region, at ~650 hectares (According to the Tootgarook Wetland Ramsar Nomination Feasibility Study 2015 BMT WBM for the Mornington Peninsula Shire Council) it is worthy of international Ramsar protection.

-Much of the Tootgarook swamp is inappropriately zoned as residential, and industrial with only half of it inside the green wedge.
+Much of the Tootgarook swamp is inappropriately zoned as residential, and industrial with a large portion of it outside the green wedge.

 Of the 100% of shallow fresh water marshes in Victoria, 60% has been destroyed.